othercriteria/vibectl/docs/llm-proxy-server.md

   2. export VIBECTL_JWT_SECRET_FILE="path/to/secret"
   3. Set jwt.secret_key in server config
   4. Set jwt.secret_key_file in server config

+Note: If no key is configured, the system will automatically generate and save one to your config file for future use.
 ```

 #### Permission Issues with Key Files